google/WebFundamentals/src/content/en/updates/posts/2014/11/Support-for-installable-web-apps-with-webapp-manifest-in-chrome-38-for-Android.markdown

 A question that keeps popping up about Chrome's implementation of "mobile-web-app-capable" is: How can I tell if I am running as launched from the home screen?
 On iOS you can use `navigator.standalone` to see if it is running like a native app, but we don't have this on Chrome for Android.

-A naive approach is: Because you can now define how your app is launched, add a query string parameter to your `start_url` that indicates how it was launched.
-For example `start_url: /index.html?homescreen=1`.
-This will help in some cases but it is not infallible.
+[Instead](https://code.google.com/p/chromium/issues/detail?id=289113), you should [use the `display-mode`](https://developers.google.com/web/updates/2015/10/display-mode) media query feature.

 # Learning More